 The location of data centers is a significant aspect of a hosting service and customers.
 And the majority of OVH data centers are located in Europe.
 Therefore, no matter where you are in Europe, you can find the closest data center from OVHcloud.

 OVHcloud provides a wide range of hosting plans at different price ranges.
 And has the cheapest plans of any host I’ve tried.
-This is because OVHcloud does not provide advanced support, making it perfect for average users knowledgeable with hosting and setup.
+Because OVHcloud does not provide advanced support, making it is perfect for knowledgeable average users with hosting and setup.

 Standard Web Hosting